-As New Yorkers we are continually immersed in conversations about stress.
+As New Yorkers, we are continually immersed in conversations about stress.
 From the media, our doctors, and those who care about us, we are told we must reduce our level of stress.
 Anyone can recite the hazards of stress–on our bodies, on our relationships, and on our emotional lives.

 Yet somehow there’s a remarkable absence of conversation when it comes to the question of what to do to reduce stress.
 One might hear suggestions along the lines of taking up yoga or golf, or going for long walks.
-But actual human beings, in my experience, rarely find these to help.
+But actual human beings, in our experience, rarely find these to help.

 Psychotherapy is notably quiet on the issue of stress.
-In fact, I’ve come across many therapists’ postings on the internet specifically dedicated to the topic of stress reduction wherein the therapist recommend the very same things you might hear on the news or from a co-worker; in other words, having little to say on the matter, they defer.
+In fact, we’ve come across many therapists’ postings on the internet specifically dedicated to the topic of stress reduction wherein the therapist recommend the very same things you might hear on the news or from a co-worker; in other words, having little to say on the matter, they defer.

-I’ve come to believe that no small part of the paucity of helpful dialogue on stress-reduction has to do with our particularly American (and this is quite true in New York) relationship with stress–which is to say that we’re rather attached to our stress.
+We’ve come to believe that no small part of the paucity of helpful dialogue on stress-reduction has to do with our particularly American (and this is quite true in New York) relationship with stress–which is to say that we’re rather attached to our stress.
 Stress goes hand-in-hand with success, with living a full life, and raising children.
 And so we talk about stress in ways that perpetuate this attachment.
 We’re convinced we need it in order to keep up with our lives and so we don’t want to give it up.

-In psychotherapy, I often discover that a patient’s stress is more than just a habit; often stress functions as a way of covering up unpleasant feelings or emotional pain.
-If you’re stressed, it tends to take over our thoughts and feelings, in a way muting other emotions that may seem too painful to bear.
-Often what the stress covers up is long-forgotten, and when we peel away the levels of stress, discover that the emotion it was originally intended to cover up isn’t so hard to deal with after all.
+In psychotherapy, we often discover that a patient’s stress is more than just a habit; often stress functions as a way of covering up unpleasant feelings or emotional pain.
+If you’re stressed, it tends to take over your thoughts and feelings, in a way muting other emotions that may seem too painful to bear.
+Often what the stress covers up is long-forgotten, and when we peel away the levels of stress, we discover that the emotion it was originally intended to cover up isn’t so hard to deal with after all.
 In other instances, there’s very real, very present pain.
-But in my book, digging beneath what the stress covers up and confronting those feelings, finding ways of being at peace with them is far better than enduring a lifetime of stress.
+But in our book, digging beneath what the stress covers up and confronting those feelings, finding ways of being at peace with them is far better than enduring a lifetime of stress.